scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-g.md

 - From [6], we can see that kubernetes adds its own self-signed certificate.
 Opening [6] in browser enables to see: `Kubernetes Ingress Controller Fake Certificate`.
 - Same applies for [2] the `Kubernetes Ingress Controller Fake Certificate`.`, except that as there is another certificate behind and it does not work.
+- And [1] has an issue because app A is in https in python layer

 ## Step 5b : Deploy using Kubernetes ingress with HTTPS and fix case [2]